hawtio/hawtio/BUILDING.md

 Install the [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) plugin for Chrome and then enable it for the website (click the live reload icon on the right of the address bar)

-Clone [this repo](https://github.com/hawtio/livereload-jvm).
-Build using an "mvn clean install".
-To start the Live Reload server run this command in a **separate shell** from the livereload-jvm project directory:
+When you run "mvn test-compile exec:java" the sample server runs an embedded Live Reload server that's already configured to look at src/main/webapp for file changes.
+The Live Reload server implementation is provided by [livereload-jvm](https://github.com/davidB/livereload-jvm).
+When using other methods run run hawtio like "mvn jetty:run" or "mvn tomcat:run" you can run [livereload-jvm](https://github.com/davidB/livereload-jvm) directly, for example from the hawtio-web directory:

-    java -jar target/livereload-jvm-0.2.0-SNAPSHOT-onejar.jar -d ../hawtio/hawtio-web/src/main/webapp/ -e .*\.ts$
+    java -jar livereload-jvm-0.2.0-SNAPSHOT-onejar.jar -d src/main/webapp/ -e .*\.ts$

-Adjust the argument to -d to specify the correct path to src/main/webapp in hawtio-web, the above command should just work if you've cloned livereload-jvm in the same parent directory as hawtio.

 In another shell (as mentioned above in the "Incrementally compile TypeScript" section you probably want to auto-recompile all the TypeScript files into app.js in *another shell* via this command: